tekknolagi/tekknolagi.github.com/_posts/2018-12-21-bytecode-interpreters.md

   or Lua or something
 * Similar to above: target [OPy][opy] so you can run compiled programs with Andy Chu's VM
-* Implement this is a statically-typed language like OCaml, SML, Haskell, Rust, Swift, etc
+* Implement this in a statically-typed language like OCaml, SML, Haskell, Rust, Swift, etc

 [opy]: https://github.com/oilshell/oil/tree/master/opy